Administration: Policies and Procedures

 Credit for Previous Education and Training

-Students may be given credit for equivalent education.
+Students may be given credit for equivalent education or experience.
 If it is recent enough, sufficiently thorough and relevant, and can be demonstrated as to satisfactory proficiency, appropriate credit may be allowed at the discretion of the school.
 There is a $50 fee to assess the credits from another school, and a $75 fee to accept the credits.
-Because of the nature of the teaching techniques utilized in the program it is highly recommended that students take the entire program.
+Because of the nature of our unique curriculum, it is highly recommended that students take the entire program.
 The institution will accept a maximum of 45 clock hours or 3 units of credit from another institution for the Certificate Program.
 Equivalency is based on the similarity of course content.
 If there is a question as to the exact equivalency then Globe will obtain the course outline of instruction.
 The course outline must include at least 75% of the primary details found in Globe’s course outline.
 No credit is given for prior experiential learning.
 Students may appeal the decision on prior credits with the Director.
 The Institute has no agreement with another institution for the transfer of credits.
 The same policy applies for transferring credits from program to program within Globe Institute.